| |

 Michael's film career blossomed with critically acclaimed performances as Meryl Streep's son Nick in Music of the Heart, young Red Pollard in Seabiscuit, and Almost Famous, where he played the younger version of the main character, William Miller, a teenage music fan who is inspired by the bands of the time and lands himself a magazine assignment to interview and follow a new band.
 A string of diverse roles followed including Disney's Sky High, where Michael finds himself the son of two superheroes, mysteriously without any powers of his own.
 In Lords of Dogtown, Michael plays Sid, one of the legendary Z-Boys who pioneered the revival of skateboarding in the 1980s.
 Click HERE to see the Dogtown section.

 In spite of his very busy acting career, Michael maintains a remarkably normal life.
-He graduated from high school and is currently looking at colleges.
-Michael loves to play sports, hang out with his friends, go to movies, and other normal teen activities.
-Michael spends a decent amount of time in Los Angeles and on location, but still remains very close to his large family in New York, returning as often as he can.
+Michael loves to play sports, hang out with his friends, and go to movies.
+He spends a decent amount of time in Los Angeles and on location, but still remains very close to his large family in New York, returning as often as he can.

 |